 - Coursework must be marked by the teacher using the assessment criteria provided in this booklet.
-If there is more than one teacher involved with the internal assessments the marking must be standardised by the Centre (see Section 6.3, 'Moderation'). - For each candidate, an Individual Candidate Mark Sheet (0411/ICMS) must be completed, giving details of the three pieces selected for the final assessment and the marks awarded for each piece.
-This form, and the instructions for completing it, may be downloaded from www.cie.org.uk/samples.
-The database will ask you for the syllabus code (i.e. 0411) and your Centre number, after which it will take you to the correct forms.
-Follow the instructions when completing each form.

-• For each candidate and for each piece, a mark is awarded for AO1: Understanding repertoire or AO2: Devising, depending on whether the work is an extract from a play or original devised material.
+If there is more than one teacher involved with the internal assessments the marking must be standardised by the centre (see below, 'Internal moderation'). - For each candidate, an Individual Candidate Mark Sheet (0994/ICMS) must be completed, giving details of the three pieces selected for the final assessment and the marks awarded for each piece.
+This form, and the instructions for completing it, may be downloaded from www.cambridgeinternational.org/samples.
+The database will ask you for the syllabus code (i.e. 0994) and your centre number, after which it will take you to the correct forms.
+Follow the instructions when completing each form. - For each candidate and for each piece, a mark is awarded for AO1: Understanding repertoire or AO2: Devising, depending on whether the work is an extract from a play or original devised material.
 A mark is always awarded for AO3: Acting skills.